VictoriaNguyenMD/Computer-Science-Courses/Online_Courses/Intro_to_Jekyll/README.md

 3. Type: `gem -v`.
 Press enter.
 If you have gem installed, you will see something like: gem 2.5.2.

 To install Jekyll:
 1. In the terminal, type: `gem install jekyll bundler`.
-We are using the RubyGems package manager to install Jekyll.
+Thee RubyGems package manager "gem" installs Jekyll.

 **Creating a Basic Website**